KnpLabs/KnpMenuBundle/docs/index.rst

 Step 2: Enable the Bundle
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+KnpMenuBundle should be automatically enabled and configured, thanks to `Flex`_.

-Then, enable the bundle by adding the following line in the ``app/AppKernel.php``
+If you don't use Flex, you can manually enable it, by adding the following line in
-file of your project:
+your project's Kernel:

 .. code-block:: php

-    // app/AppKernel.php
+    // e.g. app/AppKernel.php

     // ...
     class AppKernel extends Kernel